 In order to avoid contacting the same people (Spartez employees were also actively sourcing), we divided ourselves properly the Krakow talent pool and started conversations.

 Although the offer response rate was very large, for most people neither remote work in such a large extent nor relocation was a comfortable option.
 At the same time, the majority emphasized the attractiveness of the offer, which stands out from the rest.
-At the same time, the majority emphasized the attractiveness of the offer, which definitely stood out from the rest.

 Quite a large group asked for more details in the telephone conversation and asked for time to think about the offer.
 However, after thinking it over, the vision of such a big change was overwhelming.